Phoebeoke3/habit-tracker/README.md

 ## Usage

-Once successfully register and logged in, use the commands to navigate the app
+Once successfully registered and logged in, use the commands to navigate the app

 ### Main Commands
 - `1` - View all habits